facebookarchive/memory-analyzer/README.md

 1. You don't have the correct debuginfo installed, or
 2. You are using the wrong Python executable.

-To fix the incorrect debuginf install the debuginfo associated with the python runtime the analyzed process is using.
+To fix the incorrect debuginfo install the debuginfo associated with the python runtime the analyzed process is using.
 For example:

     sudo yum install python3-debuginfo